CAA is the law of the land, no one can stop it: Amit Shah | Politics

 CAA is the law of the land, no one can stop it: Amit Shah

-Union Home Minister Amit Shah on Tuesday asserted that no one can stop the implementation of the Citizenship Amendment Act as it is the law of the land and accused West Bengal Chief Minister Mamata Banerjee of misleading people on the issue.Addressing a closed-door meeting of the state BJPs social media and IT wing members at the National Library here, Shah said it is the commitment of the party to implement the CAA.Shah expressed confidence that the party will secure more than 35 out of the 42 Lok Sabha seats from the state.
+Union Home Minister Amit Shah has asserted that no one can stop the implementation of the Citizenship Amendment Act as it is the law of the land and accused the West Bengal Chief Minister, Mamata Banerjee, of misleading people on the issue.Addressing a closed-door meeting of the state BJPs social media and IT wing members at the National Library here on Tuesday, Shah said it is the partys commitment to implement the CAA.Shah expressed confidence that the party will bag more than 35 out of the 42 Lok Sabha seats from the state.

 - Country: